 NVQ Level 3 Diploma in Mechanical Manufacturing Engineering

 Writing your CV in the correct format is essential for making a good impression.
 Fortunately, there are numerous examples to help you get started, and best of all, it’s easy to get right.
-The correct CV format to follow in the UK is reverse-chronological order.
-This means starting with your work history and qualifications with the most recent first.

 How to write a CV for a mechanical technician